-Parent meetings, Wandsworth Parent Partnership Concerns form, Initial Concerns Meetings, iTAC and/or eTAC meetings, SEND Support Record Meetings, Provision Map reviews, EHCP reviews, informal conversations, any written format or any other method deemed suitable by all parties.
+Parent meetings, Wandsworth Parent Partnership Concerns form, Initial Concerns Meetings, TAC meetings, SEND Support Record Meetings, Provision c.
+Keeping parents/carers fully involved

+Map reviews, EHCP reviews, informal conversations, any written format or any other method deemed suitable by all parties.
 There will be recognition of the need for flexibility and the timing and structure of meetings.